-I welcome inquiries about PhD supervision from all students interested in studying at the Department of Sociology and Social Policy, Lingnan University, Hong Kong SAR.
+I welcome inquiries about PhD and MPhil supervision from all students interested in studying at the Department of Sociology and Social Policy, Lingnan University, Hong Kong SAR.

 Ideally, research proposals will broadly match my academic areas of interest, but I will consider all proposals.

 For more information about the Hong Kong PhD Fellowship Scheme, please follow the link.

 Comparative and global social policy, productive and protective dimensions of welfare, politics and policies of welfare state reform, partisan and new/historical institutional theory, social development, child well-being, pooled time series cross section analysis, qualitative comparative historical analysis.

 Since 2017, Evelyn Addae, Assessing Associations Between Social Determinants of Health and Adolescents’ Well-Being (MPhil)

 2014-2017, Hyungyung Moon, Tracing the Process of Institutional Change: The Case of the National Pension Scheme Reforms in South Korea (PhD)

 2013-2016, Ik Hyun Jang, The Distributive Impact of New Welfare Policies in the Context of Old Welfare Institutions: A Multi-level Analysis of Income Inequality Across OECD Countries (PhD)

 2014-2015, Christopher Clarke, Gender Inequality in the Labour Market: The Comparative Impact of Work-Family Reconciliation Policies (PhD)

 2012-2015, Min-Chul Hwang, A Quantitative Study of Effective Service Delivery for Immigrant Wives’ Integration in Seoul, Korea (PhD)